Savings habits, spending smarter, money talk, financial dieting and more.

 Making Sense of Cents — On a recent Facebook chat, Michelle’s friend asked other friends about how much money they saved each month.
 She wanted “real numbers” because she had just started saving herself.
 That didn’t go over very well.

 Many friends became angry.
 One even commented that “sharing actual numbers is disgusting.”
 Michelle disagrees and convincingly argues why discussing money actually helps people with their finances.
 Read her post and let me know if you agree — then read this post about parents talking money instead of sex.

 My Fab Finance — Tonya says that our daily lives are “already strapped for time” and adding on another goal isn’t appealing for most people.
 So she made this goal, reducing expenses, easy.
 The first way couldn’t get any easier, simply “unplug electronic devices that aren’t being used.”

 The seventh way, making a grocery list, doesn’t take much effort either, but it sure helps cut your food bill.
 Once you combine all, or even half of these money-saving tips, you’ll notice the savings piling up.
 Then you can create an emergency fund or reduce credit card debt with the money.

 The Dollar Stretcher — Cutting expenses and cutting pounds share many things.
 For example, Veronica says both require careful planning — but it’s “not the type of plan you choose, but rather, how committed you are to the plan that will determine your rate of success.”

 I like the second one: “Educate Yourself.”
 Dieters must start learning about caloric intake, carbs, fats, new recipes and more.
 Financial dieters must learn about budgeting, money management, savings and debt relief strategies.
 Check out this post and then read more about saving money and losing weight.

 Article last modified on July 11, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Create a Budget - AMP.